AlecRust/brevwoo/readme.txt

 == Description ==

-Improve your marketing automation by connecting WooCommerce products to [Brevo](https://www.brevo.com/) lists.
+Improve and simplify your marketing automation by connecting WooCommerce products directly to [Brevo](https://www.brevo.com/) lists.

 Each product can be connected to any number of Brevo lists.
-When a customer completes an order, they are added to the selected lists.
+When a customer purchases the product, they are added to the selected lists.

-For example, use this plugin to create a Brevo automation based on customers who purchase a specific product.
+This plugin provides a simple and reliable way of adding customers to Brevo lists based on the product they purchase, which is useful for Brevo automations.

 Features include:

-* Adds customer to selected Brevo lists for a given product when order is completed
+* Customer added to selected Brevo lists for a given product when purchased
-* Includes customer email, first name, and last name in the Brevo contact
+* Configuration of when during checkout the customer is added to Brevo
-* Includes order ID, price and date as [transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes)
+* Customer name and email attributes included in the created Brevo contact
-* Simpler and more reliable than the JS [Brevo Tracker](https://developers.brevo.com/docs/getting-started-with-brevo-tracker) at what it does
+* [Transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes) included in the created Brevo contact

 This plugin is open source and contributions are welcome [on GitHub](https://github.com/AlecRust/brevwoo).